Sri Hanumath sametha Sri Sitarama temple of Nayaks' period

 Sri Sitarama Anjaneyar Temple

 I had been to this temple around thirty years ago.
-It was a small temple consisting of four into two pillared hall with Sannidhi for Sri Rama parivar.
-Sri Anjaneyar was seen on a raised platform facing Sri Rama parivar.
+It was a small temple consisting of four in two pillared hall with sannidhi for Sri Rama parivar.
+Sri Anjaneyar was seen on a raised platform facing Sri Rama Parivar.
 Along with Sri Anjaneyar many ‘naga pradishtai’ were also seen.

-I revisited the temple around eight years back and the temple had been renovated in the modern terms with polished granite, marble flooring, vimanam for Sannidhis, separate Sannidhi for Sri Anjaneyar, neatly lined up ‘naga pradishtai’, temple and vimanams all painted in golden color.
-Devotees to circumambulate two feet path around Garbhagraham had been provided.
+I revisited the temple around eight years back and the temple had been renovated in modern terms with polished granite, marble flooring, vimanam for sannidhis, separate sannidhi for Sri Anjaneyar, neatly lined up ‘naga pradishtai’, temple and vimanas all painted in golden color.
+Devotees to circumambulate a two-foot path around garbhagraham had been provided.

-During this second visit I could not find the hard granite pillars.
-Sri Anjaneyar is facing east and Sri Rama parivar is facing north in separate Sannidhis.
-Sri Sita Devi is seen on the right of Sri Rama and Sri Lakshmana is seen on the left of Sri Rama and the Utsava moorti is also seen in the Sannidhi.
-Utsava moorti of Sri Anjaneyar is seen in Sri Anjaneyar Sannidhi.
+During this second visit, I could not find the hard granite pillars.
+Sri Anjaneyar faces east and Sri Rama Parivar faces north in separate sannidhis.
+Sri Sita Devi is seen on the right of Sri Rama Sri Lakshmana is seen on the left of Sri Rama and the Utsava moorti is also seen in the sannidhi.
+Utsava moorti of Sri Anjaneyar is seen in Sri Anjaneyar sannidhi.

 Sri Anjaneyar